 - Alkaline foods – Osteoporosis may be related to an acidic environment, so eating plenty of fruits and vegetables can help promote a more alkaline environment that prevents bone loss.
-The most alkaline foods are: green vegetables, fresh herbs and spices, grapefruit, tomatoes, avocado, black radish, alfalfa grass, barley grass, cucumber, kale, jicama, wheat grass, broccoli, cabbage, celery, beets, watermelon and ripe bananas.
-One of the best things to have is green juices made from green vegetables and grasses in powder form, which are loaded with alkaline-forming foods and chlorophyll.
+The most alkaline foods are green vegetables, fresh herbs and spices, grapefruit, tomatoes, avocado, black radish, alfalfa grass, barley grass, cucumber, kale, jicama, wheatgrass, broccoli, cabbage, celery, beets, watermelon and ripe bananas.
+One of the best things to have is green juice made from green vegetables and grasses in powder form, which are loaded with alkaline-forming foods and chlorophyll.

-- Other quality proteins — Remember that in the elderly, diets too low in protein can impair bone health.
-(23) However, very high-protein diets are not the healthiest either because they tend to be overly acidic, so striking a balance is important.
-Aim to eat a moderate amount of clean, high-quality proteins with every meal, such as grass-fed meat, wild-caught fish, pastured eggs and poultry, fermented cheese and yogurt, nuts, seeds, beans and legumes.
+- Other quality proteins — Remember that in the elderly diets too low in protein can impair bone health.
+However, very high-protein diets are not the healthiest either because they tend to be overly acidic, so striking a balance is important.
+Aim to eat a moderate amount of clean, high-quality proteins with every meal, such as grass-fed meat, wild-caught fish, pastured eggs and poultry, fermented cheese and yogurt, nuts, seeds, beans, and legumes.

 What foods should you not eat if you have osteoporosis?
 The foods below can worsen bone loss and may contribute to low bone mass or osteoporosis:

-- Too much alcohol – Increases inflammation that can lead to more calcium being leached from bones.
+- Too much alcohol – Increases inflammation that can lead to more calcium leaching from bones.

 - Sweetened beverages – The high phosphorus content found in soda can remove calcium from bones.
 Sugar also increases inflammation.